New to Xojo?

 Take some time to walk through the 170 example projects.
 You can open the folder with the examples and see directly all the pictures rendered using the examples.
 This way you can fast find the example which is closest to your chart.
 And if you like a feature of a chart you see, check the example to see how it was made.
 Also there are some tutorial videos you can watch.

-Database access?If you need more database options than REAL Studio gives you, you should check whether there is a JDBC driver for your database server.
-Than you can use the MBS REALbasic Java Plugin to use that driver with the Java VM to connect to your database server.
+Database access?If you need more database options than Xojo gives you, you should check whether there is a JDBC driver for your database server.
+Than you can use the MBS Xojo Java Plugin to use that driver with the Java VM to connect to your database server.
 Do not worry for speed as normally the processing time on the database server and the network time has more influence on the speed than the bridging with Java.